xhtml2pdf/xhtml2pdf/README.rst

 Python, virtualenv and dependencies
 -----------------------------------

 #.
 Install Python 2.6.x or 2.7.x.
-Installation steps depends on yours operating system.
+Installation steps depends on your operating system.

 #.
 Install Pip, the python package installer::